Glenville Nutrition Clinic

 Nutrients

-So as well as eating a healthy diet, supplementation is beneficial during the menopause not only to ensure adequate nutrients for maintaining healthy bones but many can also help with the menopausal symptoms.
+As well as eating a healthy diet, supplementation is beneficial during menopause not only to ensure adequate nutrients for maintaining healthy bones, but many can also help with menopausal symptoms.

 Vitamin C helps to build up collagen which gives skin its elasticity and it is therefore helpful in the prevention and treatment of vaginal dryness (which can cause discomfort when the vagina loses some of its ‘stretch’).
 It can also help retain the elasticity in the urinary tract and so prevent leakage or stress incontinence, which is common at the menopause.
 Collagen is also important for your bones.